 It is recommended for children to visit an orthodontist early as an intro to orthodontic treatment so any of the above problems can be diagnosed before they become more serious and difficult to treat.
 Most people have orthodontic treatment during their teenage years, but more and more adults are starting to get the treatment that they wish they had had as a child.

 When you have a consultation with our specialist, you may have a full examination.
 You will be given your options for treatment.
 Adults may start treatment immediately, but children may need to wait until they have enough permanent teeth.

 Braces are the most common intro to orthodontic treatment.
 They are available in metal, ceramic or clear plastic.
 The metal and ceramic braces have brackets and wires that push and pull your teeth into the correct position.
 Clear bisphenol A-free plastic aligners are almost impossible to see and also gradually move teeth into the correct position.
 The aligners are custom-made and a new one is worn every two weeks.
 They are removable and there are no dietary restrictions.
 The teeth can be cleaned in the usual way.

 Metal and ceramic braces work the same way.
 Ceramic braces may be tooth-colored and difficult to see.
 Metal braces are smaller than they were 40 years ago, and the wires and rubber bands come in attractive colors that children like.
 There are dietary restrictions because some hard foods may break the wires or brackets and sticky food will be difficult to remove.
 Special instructions will be given for cleaning.

-To find out the right orthodontic treatment for your oral issues, visit Petty, Bielik and Burke Orthodontics, with offices in Oak Lawn and Frankfort.
+To find out the right orthodontic treatment for your oral issues, visit Petty & Bielik Orthodontics in Oak Lawn.
 We want to help you achieve the smile you have always wanted.
 Contact us today to book your appointment.